-With time running short to find a filmmaker who disappeared while scuba diving off the Florida Keys, friends said Friday they ramped up their all-out search -- and they need volunteers to operate boats and walk along nearby beaches.
+With time running short to find a nature filmmaker who disappeared while scuba diving off the Florida Keys, friends said Friday they are ramping up their all-out search -- and they need volunteers to operate boats and walk along nearby beaches.

 Rob Stewart, 37, vanished Tuesday near Alligator Reef, off Lower Matecumbe Key.
-Stewart is from Toronto, Canada.
+He is from Toronto, Canada.

-Close friends said they'd arranged to use boats and a low-flying plane with night vision capabilities to look for Stewart -- but they needed more volunteers.
-Specifically, people who could serve as lookouts on boats and walking along nearby beaches, Tyler MacLeod said.
+Close friends said they have enlisted boats and a low-flying plane with night vision capabilities to search for Stewart, but they need more volunteers.
+Specifically needed are people who could serve as lookouts on boats and scour nearby beaches, Tyler MacLeod said.

-Stewart may have passed out, environmental activist Paul Watson told the Sun Sentinel, saying another diver with the filmmaker did pass out.
+Stewart may have passed out, environmental activist Paul Watson told the Sun Sentinel of Fort Lauderdale, saying another diver with the filmmaker did pass out but was rescued.

 Joint agency search effort for Canadian filmmaker Rob Stewart continues by sea and air.
 5,987 square miles searched so far.— USCGSoutheast (@USCGSoutheast) February 3, 2017